keegancsmith/MCP/README.rst

 To run against a random AI run::

-  $ mcp local --player1 '/path/to/your/ai' --player2 'mcp randomai'
+  $ mcp local --player1 '/path/to/your/ai' --player2 'mcp ai random'

 You can adjust *player1* and *player2* accordingly.
 The default command to run for a player is ``start.sh`` or ``start.bat`` (depending if you are on a UNIX